xubingyue/avocadodb/Documentation/Books/HTTP/BulkImports/README.md

 HTTP Interface for Bulk Imports
 ===============================

-ArangoDB provides an HTTP interface to import multiple documents at once into a collection.
+AvocadoDB provides an HTTP interface to import multiple documents at once into a collection.
 This is known as a bulk import.

 The data uploaded must be provided in JSON format.
 There are two mechanisms to